MicrosoftDocs/windows-itpro-docs/windows/client-management/declared-configuration-resource-access.md

 ## Resource Ownership

-MDM-managed resources, such as a VPN profile, are transferred/migrated to Windows Declared Configuration management when a Declared Configuration document is sent to the device for the same resource.
-This resource stays under Declared Configuration management until the Windows Declared Configuration document is [deleted](mdm/declaredconfiguration-csp.md#delete-a-declared-configuration-document) or [abandoned](mdm/declaredconfiguration-csp.md#abandon-a-declared-configuration-document).
+MDM-managed resources, such as a VPN profile, are transferred/migrated to WinDC management when a WinDC document is sent to the device for the same resource.
+This resource stays under WinDC management until the WinDC document is [deleted](mdm/declaredconfiguration-csp.md#delete-a-declared-configuration-document) or [abandoned](mdm/declaredconfiguration-csp.md#abandon-a-declared-configuration-document).
 Otherwise, when MDM tries to manage the same resource via the legacy MDM channel using SyncML, it fails with error 0x86000031.

 `MDM ConfigurationManager: Command failure status.
 Configuraton Source ID: (29c383c5-6e2d-43bf-a741-c63cb7516bb4), Enrollment Type: (MDMDeviceWithAAD), CSP Name: (ActiveSync), Command Type: (Add: from Replace or Add), CSP URI: (./User/Vendor/MSFT/ActiveSync/Accounts/{3b8b9d4d-a24e-4c6d-a460-034d0bfb9316}), Result: (Unknown Win32 Error code: 0x86000031).`